-- ❖ The proposed 2023 property tax rate is unchanged from the prior year, remaining at 0.9511 per \$100 of NAV.
-Increased Net Assessed Value (NAV) allows the District to request a property tax assessment adequate to fund increased Operating Activities (see page 29), increased FERR spending, and to build reserve accounts in accordance with the District's Reserve Funds Policy. - Sewer User Fees are proposed to increase \$3 per month for residential users, with corresponding increases to commercial rates.
-The increase is necessary to keep user fee revenue in-line with local inflation rates and in-step with increasing operating expenditures. - ❖ A decrease in construction activity and development in the District has prompted a reduction in the FY '23-'24 proposed budget for Connection Fees revenue which assumes 65 new residential connections, down from 75 budgeted in FY '22-'23. - ❖ The base rate charged to end-users for recycled water remains \$380/acre-foot (\$1,167/million gallons).
+- The 2023 property tax rate is unchanged from the prior year, remaining at 0.9511 per \$100 of NAV.
+Increased Net Assessed Value (NAV) allows the District to request a property tax assessment adequate to fund increased Operating Activities (see page 29), increased FERR spending, and to build reserve accounts in accordance with the District's Reserve Funds Policy. - Sewer User Fees increase \$3 per month for residential users, with corresponding increases to commercial rates.
+The increase is necessary to keep user fee revenue in-line with local inflation rates and in-step with increasing operating expenditures. - A decrease in construction activity and development in the District has prompted a reduction in the FY '23-'24 adopted budget for Connection Fees revenue which assumes 65 new residential connections, down from 75 budgeted in FY '22-'23. - The base rate charged to end-users for recycled water remains \$380/acre-foot (\$1,167/million gallons).
 A tiered rate schedule was implemented beginning in FY '22-'23.
 This schedule encourages end users to be mindful of the recycled water supply which can be depleted by unpredictable influences, such as high temperatures and drought conditions.
 The volume of recycled water available for delivery at the base rate of \$380/acre-foot rate is expected to be down from 165 to 163 MGD (506.5 to 500.0 acre feet) per user in FY '23-'24.
-This amount impacts the proposed budget for recycled water sales.
+This amount impacts the adopted budget for recycled water sales.

-- ❖ Interest earnings on cash balances are estimated to increase as federal interest rates continued to trend during the 2022 calendar year. - ❖ The Board is designating \$2,469,200 of General Fund resources, \$2,119,200 and \$350,000 to the FERR and CR accounts, respectively.
-These resources are designated for identified needs to be addressed in FY '23-'24 and for contribution to the steady accumulation of the desired FERR and CR balances established by the Reserve Funds Policy. - ❖ The construction portion of the ASR Well 1 Vault Replacement project will again be deferred to the new budget year.
+- Interest earnings on cash balances are estimated to increase as federal interest rates continued to trend during the 2022 calendar year. - The Board is designating \$2,711,090 of General Fund resources to the FERR account.
+These resources are designated for identified needs to be addressed in FY '23-'24 and for contribution to the steady accumulation of the desired FERR balance established by the Reserve Funds Policy. - The construction portion of the ASR Well 1 Vault Replacement project will again be deferred to the new budget year.
 This project was originally planned and budgeted for completion in FY '21-'22 at an estimated cost of \$1,000,000.
 The unspent monies associated with this project are carried forward as revenue in Table I on page 16 and included in Budgetary Fund Balance: Beginning of FY in Table II on page 17.
 Due to cost escalation, additional funds above the initial estimate are required to complete this project.